SpectrumX/STM32F0-Code/README.md

-Hollo-World
+Code for the STM32
 ===========

-This is my first repo and I will make it public :) Nothing special here!
+This is just code that I am using to mess around and practise with....
+Does nothing 'useful'